These are short and, hopefully, entertaining stories on raising children from my perspective as a work-at-home dad.

 I make my living as a freelance writer, mostly as a reporter.
 You can read more about what I do on my freelance writer site.

-I am the youngest of five, born in Los Angeles to an Argentine father and English mother.
+I am the youngest of five.
 I grew up in Brentwood Glen, an upper-scale neighborhood on the Westside that we managed to bring down a notch.
 We rode skateboards, threw things where they shouldn’t have been thrown, and played punk rock, noisily and incoherently.
 A neighbor lobbied to have us evicted.
 But we stayed.
 We matured.
 And now we’re all-around good people with a tinge of rebel.